1.

 Quasi-experimental research involves at least some control by the researcher to implement the study treatment.
 In this type of research, the researcher manipulates the independent variable and measures the effect on the dependent variable, similar to experimental research.
 However, unlike experimental research, quasi-experimental research lacks random assignment of participants to groups.
 This means that the researcher has some control over the treatment being administered but cannot completely randomize participants into different groups.

-In which type of research is there high researcher control, random sampling, and laboratory setting?
+Which type of research involves high researcher control, random sampling, and a laboratory setting?

 Correct Answer